jay-peddi-1299/Warrior-Acquisition-Unified-Databricks-Lakehouse-Integration/README.md

 *Figure 3: The executive dashboard displaying **119.93B in Total Revenue** and identifying "PX Grip Cricket Batting Gloves" as a top product.*

 ## Ad-hoc Analysis with Databricks Genie
-Stakeholders can use **Databricks Genie** to query the unified dataset using natural language.
-This tool translates business questions directly into optimized SQL queries.
+Stakeholders can now use Databricks Genie to query the unified dataset using natural language.
+This tool translates business questions into optimized SQL queries, executes them, and provides answers in both text and visuals.

 ![Genie Ad-hoc Space](https://github.com/jay-peddi-1299/Warrior-Acquisition-Unified-Databricks-Lakehouse-Integration/blob/main/04-images/genie-sample-query-result.png)